Zombie-Lending in the United States -- Prevalence versus Relevance: Empirical Evidence on Zombie-Lending in the U.S.

 where $\alpha_i$ and $\delta_t$ again comprise a full set of firm-, sector-, year- and sector-year-fixed effects.
 The dependent variable is capital-growth, measured as the first-difference of a firm's logged stock of (net) property, plant and equipment ($\Delta log\left(PPENT_{i,t}\right)$).
 The set of covariates accounts for lagged firm size and lagged asset tangibility.
 The time-varying ($D^\mathrm{t}_{i,t-1}$) and time-invariant ($D^\mathrm{i}_{i}$) dummies follow the description of Equation \eqref{equ:Prod_Zlending}.
 As in the previous exercise on productivity, our main coefficients of interest are $\beta_{BC}$ and $\beta_{BN}$.
 We again lag the share of zombie-lending in industry $s$ by one period, in order to disentangle the strain of causality between reduced investment opportunities for non-zombies and an increase in the share of zombie-lending.

 The negative effects in Table \ref{tab:PPENT_Z_v3} are not as dominant as those documented in Table \ref{tab:TFP_Z_v3_L1}.
-Though non-zombies invest more than non-viable firms, there is no statistical evidence for short-term zombie-lending impairing capital-growth of non-zombies.
-One explanation for this absence is the fact that short-term debt is generally perceived to cover working-capital needs, whereas expenses for investment purposes are associated with longer-term maturities \citep{AmbergJacobson2021}.
-However, Models (4)-(6) are again only scarcely covered with statistically significant relationships.
-Unlike for $TFP$, the negative spillovers build up exclusively in public debt markets and only affect non-zombie SMEs, which are capital market dependent. $\beta_{BN}$ in Models (5) and (6) quantifies investment of this specific subgroup of viable firms to decrease by more than -3.25\%, for a one standard deviation increase in an industry's share of newly issued longer-term bonds and notes being held by zombies.\footnote{For Model (5): $SD \times \beta_{BN} \equiv 0.040 \times \left(-0.815\right) \times 100 = -3.26\% $ and for Model (6) respectively: $SD \times \beta_{BN} \equiv 0.040 \times \left(-0.817\right) \times 100 = -3.27\%$.}
+Although non-zombies invest more than non-viable firms, there is no statistical ground for rejecting the hypothesis that short-term zombie-lending does not impair capital-growth of non-zombies.
+This might be explained by the fact that short-term debt is generally perceived to cover working-capital needs, whereas expenses for investment purposes are associated with longer-term maturities \citep{AmbergJacobson2021}.
+Models (4)-(6) are again only scarcely covered with statistically significant relationships.
+Unlike for $TFP$, the negative spillovers build up exclusively in public debt markets and only affect non-zombie SMEs, which are capital-market dependent.
+The coefficient $\beta_{BN}$ in Models (5) and (6) quantifies investment of this specific subgroup of viable firms to decrease by about -1.85\%, for a one standard deviation increase in zombies' industry-share of newly issued longer-term bonds and notes.\footnote{For Model (5): $SD \times \beta_{BN} \equiv 0.026 \times \left(-0.718\right) \times 100 = -1.87\% $ and for Model (6) respectively: $SD \times \beta_{BN} \equiv 0.026 \times \left(-0.713\right) \times 100 = -1.85\%$.}

-Though the negative consequences of zombie-lending are less pronounced when measuring non-zombies' performance in terms of capital-growth, a common denominator seems to build up: viable SMEs, which are reliant on funding from capital markets are sensitive to public debt markets' lending to zombie firms.
+Though the negative consequences of zombie-lending are less pronounced when measuring non-zombies' performance in terms of capital-growth, a common denominator seems to build up: viable SMEs, which are reliant on funding provided by the bond market, are indeed sensitive to public debt markets' lending engagements to zombie firms.

 \begin{landscape}

 \end{landscape}